nidhig-dev/Miles_and_Memories_frontend/README.md

 ### 🔐 Authentication Flow

-User logs in using credentials (email, password) → token is received from backend. or
+User logs in using credentials (email, password) → token is received from backend.

+or

-USer signs up for a new account using name, email, password→ token is received from backend.
+User signs up for a new account using name, email, password→ token is received from backend.

 Token is stored in cookies via react-cookie.